Accessing ODBC and JDBC data dources from Oracle Heterogeneous Services (HSODBC)

 ORA-02010: missing host connect string

-Select * from dual@hslink;
+select * from mytable@hslink;

 table@linkname